 Success for this BMP will be measured by the annual evaluation of any additions or modifications to the GIS stormwater database.
-In this Permit Year 3, there were 14 new Stormwater Management Facilities brought online in the MS4 area, serving 23.21 acres.
+In this Permit Year 4, there were 11 new Stormwater Management Facilities brought online in the MS4 area, serving 16.81 acres.
 For a complete listing of these facilities with other pertinent data, see the enclosed compact disk in the folder titled BMP 5-5.
+Click on the "BMPs" tab in the spreadsheet.